kishanbellur/LaTeX_MSPhDTemplate/README.md

 -------------------

-Apart from modularizing the document preparation process, and producing title and signature pages, etc. in compliance with the Graduate School requirements, the template provides the following:
+Apart from modularizing the document preparation process, and producing title and signature pages, etc. in compliance with the Graduate College requirements, the template provides the following:

   1. Ability to accommodate up to two advisors